jbwiggi3/x9115wig/paper/README.md

 One important step for the future of this work is to make the tools publically available.
 The papers take advantage of already publically available tools, such as Bugzilla, to collect the bug reports.
 Automatic triaging could be built into tools like Bugzilla and then the algorithms suggested by these papers could be tested out in the field.
 Such an implementation would also be very helpful from a machine learning standpoint because it would increase the amount of bugs that the system is run on, and errors can be reported by users and considered when improving the algorithms.

-##References (Need 20)
+##References
-1. Sun, C., Lo, D., Khoo, S.C., and Jiang, J. (2011).
-"Towards More Accurate Retrieval of Duplicate Bug Reports."
-Proceedings of the 2011 26th IEEE/ACM International Conference on Automated Software Engineering (ASE), 253-262.
-2. Wang, X., Zhang, L., Xie, T., Anvik, J., & Sun, J. (2008).
-"An Approach to Detecting Duplicate Bug Reports using Natural Language and Execution Information."
-Proceedings of the International Conference on Software Engineering, 461-470.
-3. Sureka, A. & Jalote, P. (2010).
-"Detecting Duplicate Bug Report Using Character N-Gram-Based Features."
-Proceedings of the 2010 Asia Pacific Software Engineering Conference, 366-374.
+1. Anvik, J., Hiew, L., & Murphy, G. C. (2006, May).
+Who should fix this bug?.
+In Proceedings of the 28th international conference on Software engineering (pp. 361-370).
+ACM.
-4. Bettenburg, N., Just, S., & Schroter, A. (2008).
+2. Bettenburg, N., Just, S., & Schroter, A. (2008).
 "What Makes a Good Bug Report?"
 Proceedings of the 16th ACM SIGSOFT International Symposium on Foundations of software engineering, 308-318.
-5. Bettenburg, N., Premraj, R., Zimmermann, T., & Kim, S. (2008).
+3. Bettenburg, N., Premraj, R., Zimmermann, T., & Kim, S. (2008).
 "Duplicate bug reports considered harmful... really?"
 In ICSM '08: IEEE international conference on Software maintenance, 337-345.
-6. Tian, Y., Lo, D., & Sun, C. (2013, September).
-Drone: Predicting priority of reported bugs by multi-factor analysis.
-In Software Maintenance (ICSM), 2013 29th IEEE International Conference on (pp. 200-209).
-IEEE.
+4. Larman, C., & Basili, V. R. (2003).
+Iterative and incremental development: A brief history.
+Computer, (6), 47-56.
-7. Nguyen, A. T., Nguyen, T. T., Nguyen, T. N., Lo, D., & Sun, C. (2012, September).
+5. Nguyen, A. T., Nguyen, T. T., Nguyen, T. N., Lo, D., & Sun, C. (2012, September).
 Duplicate bug report detection with a combination of information retrieval and topic modeling.
 In Automated Software Engineering (ASE), 2012 Proceedings of the 27th IEEE/ACM International Conference on (pp. 70-79).
 IEEE.
+6. Nuseibeh, B. (2001).
+Weaving together requirements and architectures.
+Computer, 34(3), 115-119.
-8. Rastkar, S., Murphy, G. C., & Murray, G. (2014).
+7. Rastkar, S., Murphy, G. C., & Murray, G. (2014).
 Automatic summarization of bug reports.
 Software Engineering, IEEE Transactions on, 40(4), 366-380.
-9. Larman, C., & Basili, V. R. (2003).
-Iterative and incremental development: A brief history.
-Computer, (6), 47-56.
-10. Nuseibeh, B. (2001).
-Weaving together requirements and architectures.
-Computer, 34(3), 115-119.
-11. Serrano, N., & Ciordia, I. (2005).
+8. Serrano, N., & Ciordia, I. (2005).
 Bugzilla, ITracker, and other bug trackers.
 Software, IEEE, 22(2), 11-13.
+9. Sun, C., Lo, D., Khoo, S.C., and Jiang, J. (2011).
+"Towards More Accurate Retrieval of Duplicate Bug Reports."
+Proceedings of the 2011 26th IEEE/ACM International Conference on Automated Software Engineering (ASE), 253-262.
+10. Sureka, A. & Jalote, P. (2010).
+"Detecting Duplicate Bug Report Using Character N-Gram-Based Features."
+Proceedings of the 2010 Asia Pacific Software Engineering Conference, 366-374.
-12. Tian, J. (2005).
+11. Tian, J. (2005).
 Software quality engineering: testing, quality assurance, and quantifiable improvement.
 John Wiley & Sons.
-13. Anvik, J., Hiew, L., & Murphy, G. C. (2006, May).
-Who should fix this bug?.
-In Proceedings of the 28th international conference on Software engineering (pp. 361-370).
-ACM.
+12. Tian, Y., Lo, D., & Sun, C. (2013, September).
+Drone: Predicting priority of reported bugs by multi-factor analysis.
+In Software Maintenance (ICSM), 2013 29th IEEE International Conference on (pp. 200-209).
+IEEE.
+13. Wang, X., Zhang, L., Xie, T., Anvik, J., & Sun, J. (2008).
+"An Approach to Detecting Duplicate Bug Reports using Natural Language and Execution Information."
+Proceedings of the International Conference on Software Engineering, 461-470.
+14. Zeller, A. (2009).
+Why programs fail: a guide to systematic debugging.
+Elsevier.